 If things don’t seem to be going along well, and you’re at this stage in your hair journey where your two-textured hair looks weird and you’ve tried everything but you’re just not loving it, take a breather.

 Yes, take a deep breath and put things into perspective.
 If you’re going through this or something similar to the weird stages of growth after a TWA, know that all this will soon pass, it is just a phase.
 If you don’t know how to flat twist or haven’t yet found the perfect product combination, you will with time, practice and trial and error.

 You can’t expect to have everything fall magically into place, it takes time.
 So breathe deeply, take care of your hair and let all frustration and stress abandon you.
-Before you know it you’ll be more attuned with your hair and the passion-love stages will last longer.
+Before you know it you’ll be more attuned to your hair and the passion-love stages will last longer.

 #3| Create A List Of Positives

 Creating a list of positives is always a good thing for when your relationship is going through hard times and you think you might be ready to throw in the towel.
 It is at these moments you may find yourself making comparisons and only seeing negative things in your curly hair.

 Do you want to go back to the comfortable predictability of relaxed hair?
 Are you feeling unmotivated and lacking behind in your hair routine?
 Are you engaging in more hair damaging behaviours (ie. bleaching, heat styling)?